gdlyna/tagaroth.js/README.md

 # Current Commands
 * cLog(string) - A shorter version of console.log.
 * openLink('your link') - Open's the link you put in the string.
+(ONLY IN VERSION 2.3.3-rc2)

 ## How to Use Tagaroth